DroneThermal v4 Micro UAV Thermal Camera

-We are not stocking FLIR Lepton v2 cores since mid of 2017.
+*We are not stocking FLIR Lepton cores regularly.
+This option may out of stocks.

-Please search your local OEM market or FLIR Distributor for the thermal cores.
+Please search on the OEM market or contact your local FLIR Distributor for the Lepton thermal cores.

-DroneThermal is the first micro size & low-cost analogue (PAL/NTSC) thermal camera for small UAVs and surveillance.
+DroneThermal is the first micro size & low-cost analogue thermal camera for small UAVs and surveillance.

-DroneThermal v3 is only 3 grams and the dimensions are 20x20x15mm
+DroneThermal v4 is only 2.3grams without the Lepton Core and the dimensions are 20x20x10mm

-It is based on FLIR's revolutionary low cost 80x60 pixel Lepton camera cores. (sorry, not supporting 160x120 cores because of their data bandwidth limitations)
+It is based on FLIR's revolutionary low cost 160x120 / 80x60 pixel Lepton thermal cores.

-Also, it is fully legal because of <9hz thermal core design.
+Also, it is fully legal because of the <9hz thermal core design.

-Click here for more information about FLIR Lepton thermal core:
+Click here for more information about the Lepton thermal cores.

 DroneThermal Connection & Settings

-There is a mode button, a Blue LED and a 6 pin 1.0mm pitch connector on the back of DroneThermal cameras for settings and interaction.
+DroneThermal has a mode button, a Green LED and a 6 pin 1.5mm pitch Micro JST connector on the back for the settings etc.